fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Do I need a degree in computer science to get a job with asp.net or spring?
+I like c#, but I am just afraid that the .net framework is not for people who switch career to programming.

 > Job market in my country is dominated by Java.
 It has double the jobs than any other close programming languages like: C#, PHP, Python and JavaScript.
 I'm a frontend developer, with no experience, but I'm currently learning backend with Node, as I already know the language...
 Market is only looking for Senior JavaScript Developers, and there aren't many opportunities to start the career.
 Should I look to pick up Java, because of it's popularity?
 Or should I learn some other language that is known to offer chances to juniors?